ai-solution-eng/ai-solution-demos/agentic-virtual-assistant/exploration/README.md

     * **NOTE: This agentic system requires
 * Currently the notebook uses `ChatNVIDIA` as the llm agent.
 This can be swapped out with OpenAI if needed.
 * `NVIDIAEmbeddings` can point to an MLIS NIM embedding model if needed.
 Currently the embedding is down

+## Deployment Option
+* Here is a github repo that deploys the same agent using langgraph cloud api server (locally)
+* View README.md for details: https://github.com/interactivetech/test-langgraph-server-app